vdobler/ht/README.md

 even complex stuff like "What happens to the request if we redo it with slight changes like different parameters or extra/dropped/modified headers?".

 Tests can be grouped into a **`Suite`**.
-A suite caputres the idea of a sequence of requests.
-Tests in a suite may share a common cookie jar so that simmulating a browser session becomes easy.
+A suite captures the idea of a sequence of requests.
+Tests in a suite may share a common cookie jar so that simulating a browser session becomes easy.

-A load test is a throughput test which uses a mixture of suites to generate a distrubution of requests: The load test is a set of `Szenario`s where each szenario (technically just a suite) contributes a certain percentage to the whole set of request.
+A load test is a throughput test which uses a mixture of suites to generate a distribution of requests: The load test is a set of `Scenarios where each scenario (technically just a suite) contributes a certain percentage to the whole set of request.

 Tests have one of the following status: